Kampuchea Krom: 17th–19th-century Vietnamese expansion

 Historian David Chandler argues that further long-term effects of Vietnamese southward territorial expansion into Kampucha Krom included: (1) Cambodia being "cut off to a large extent from maritime access to the outside world"; (2) the removal of "large portions of territory and tens of thousands of ethnic Khmer from Cambodian jurisdiction"; and (3) the placement of Cambodia in a vise between its two powerful neighbors of Siam and Vietnam.

 Environment and infrastructure

 As implied by its alternate name of Kampuchea Lik Tuk, or "Flooded Cambodia", Kampuchea Krom sees an abundance of water, with events like high flooding, high rainfall, and seawater incursions varying with the seasons.
 The abundance of water brought by these events, together with the natural flat plain that characterizes its region, makes Kampuchea Krom a productive agricultural area with rich, fertile soils.
 However, its swampy and amphibious nature, accompanied by seasonal dry spells, have resulted in researchers' characterization of the region as resistant to human settlement, with significant infrastructural development required to make permanent settlement possible.

-Vietnamese Administrative Map of the Lower Mekong Delta; The northern coastal complex identified by Taylor corresponds to Vinh Long and Tra Vinh provinces on the map.
+Vietnamese Administrative Map of the Lower Mekong Delta; The northern coastal complex identified by Taylor corresponds to the provinces of Vĩnh Long and Trà Vinh, as depicted on the map.